A Strimzi Kafka Quickstart for Quarkus with Strimzi CLI

 sudo pip install strimzi-kafka-cli

-(See this link for other details about Strimzi Kafka CLI.)
+See here for other details about Strimzi Kafka CLI.

 After installing Strimzi Kafka CLI run the following command to install the operator on